 Don’t worry, we’re not suggesting a full re-brand and website.
 These are just suggestions to help businesses ensure their website is attracting and retaining the right audience.

 If there is a seemingly endless list of plugins attached to your website, work through the list and get rid of any that aren’t bringing value to your site.
 Having too many plugins can bog your website down so that it runs more slowly, which is a real turn-off for visitors and search engines.

 Out of date plugins can also be a security risk, so remember to update any plugins that you keep!
-Ideally, keep some analytics, SEO, social media and email marketing tools installed, plus anything essential to making the site work.
-But otherwise, we bet you’ll find at least a couple of plugins that you can’t even remember installing in the first place.
+Ideally, keep some website analytics, SEO, social media and email marketing tools installed, plus anything essential to making the site work.
+We bet you’ll find at least a couple of plugins that you can’t even remember installing in the first place.

 Check broken links